njang/GA-w10d04-django/README.md

 	```

-1. In `views.py` lets create a Treasure class with all of the attributes we want to see displayed on our index page.
+1. In `views.py` let's create a Treasure class with all of the attributes we want to see displayed on our index page.
 We can also create an array of Treasure objects to populate our view.
 Add this code to the bottom of the file.

 	```python
 	# main_app/views.py